 Migrating to 1Password, on the other hand was a painful experience.
 Searching for guidance from 1Password on migrating from KeePass yielded nothing.

-I found a thread on this from 1Password support forum (somehow search doesn’t include this content).
+I found a thread on this from the 1Password support forum (somehow search doesn’t include this content).
 A team member suggests using a test version of a converter utility, that supposedly then imports KeePass entries to 1Password.
 That link returns a 404 today.

-I found a few other utilities that seemed very shady, so I aimed to resolve this by myself without help of external tools.
+I found a few other utilities that seemed very shady, so I aimed to resolve this by myself without the help of external tools.
 Turns out, it’s both easy and very dissatisfying at the same time.
 A bit like my cooking.

 First, I exported all my secrets from KeePass to a .CSV file.
 The universal file format for integrations.
 I performed this in a virtual machine that was not connected to the Internet.
 Just to be safe, as the .CSV file had all my secrets in plaintext!
-I made this extra precaution in case I forgot to remove the file after migration was complete.
+I made this extra precaution in case I forgot to remove the file after the migration was complete.

 The necessary .CSV formatting and fields is documented here.

 Armed with this .CSV I imported it through 1Password’s web interface.
 I also made sure HTTPS was enabled and the certificate was valid.
 For this I had to connect my virtual machine to a trusted network for the duration of the import.
 In case you’re wondering I forcefully removed the .CSV and destroyed the VM in the end 🙂

 I made coffee from freshly ground beans and felt pretty good about myself.
 I had, once again, succeeded in a .
 CSV-powered integration!